EDDiscovery/EDDiscovery/Contributing-to-EDDiscovery-Using-Git.md

 ### Getting pull request capable for the first time

+For all this recipe we're going to pretend to use a fictional github account called **YOUR_GITHUB_NAME_HERE**.
+Substitute that username for your own.

 * Go to Finwen's EDDiscovery page.
 Make your own fork.
 Do this from here:

 https://github.com/EDDiscovery/EDDiscovery